gabesargeant/blog/gabrielsargeant/content/posts/thissite-06/index.md

 And lastly, all of this should just sit side by side at full screen.

 And now the really important thing to do, is to use them sparingly.

+**The worst thing about all of this**

+I will now have to start integrating responsiveness into all my designs... maybe.